jnoynaert/PressureDrop.jl/README.md

 - Hagedorn and Brown, with the Griffith and Wallis bubble flow adjustment.
 - Casing (injection) pressure drops using corrected density but neglecting friction.

-Neither correlation accounts for oil-water phase slip.
-Both assume **steady-state conditions**.
+These methods do not account for oil-water phase slip and assume **steady-state conditions**.

 # Performance